 Our firm recently tried a case where our client was accused of Obstruction of Governmental Administration in the Second Degree, and Assault in the Second Degree.
 The client’s ex-wife contacted the police claiming she believed our client had possibly stolen her wallet.
 When they arrived, she then told them that she believed our client may have been in possession of a knife from her kitchen drawer.
 The police demanded that our client remove his hands from his pockets, and our client refused.
 The officers then physically removed our client’s hands from his pockets, which ended up with everyone falling to the ground together and an officer injuring his thumb.
 During the trial, the jury struggled with the question of whether the actions taken by the police were an authorized official function, and ultimately we were able to secure a favorable outcome by arguing that the officers were acting outside their legal capacity when they removed his hands from his pockets.

-Obstruction of Governmental Administration in the Second Degree is a class A misdemeanor, punishable by up to one year in jail.
+In New York City, Obstruction of Governmental Administration in the Second Degree is a class A misdemeanor, punishable by up to one year in jail.
 While a judge may certainly impose jail time on a conviction for this charge, it is the collateral consequences of getting a criminal record which are potentially more disruptive to a person’s life when charged with this offense.
 A criminal record will make it difficult to get a job, go to school, buy a car, or lease an apartment.
-Hiring a top New York criminal defense attorney is the best way to avoid this situation and ensure that your future remains intact.
+Hiring a top criminal defense attorney is the best way to avoid this situation and ensure that your future remains intact.

 Another potential collateral consequence is the loss of a professional license.
 Professions like nurses, doctors, and lawyers all require a professional license.
 The governing bodies that regulate these licenses typically have the power to suspend or revoke these licenses based on certain behavior, including a criminal conviction.
 While a misdemeanor conviction may not be enough to cause the revocation of a professional license, it could be a possibility in some professions.